HMS Bellerophon (1786): Approach to Trafalgar

 In May 1805 a large French fleet under the command of Vice-Admiral Pierre-Charles Villeneuve escaped from Toulon.
 Bellerophon was dispatched with a squadron under Vice-Admiral Cuthbert Collingwood to patrol the Straits of Gibraltar.
 Before they could arrive, Villeneuve had collected Spanish reinforcements under Admiral Federico Gravina, and had sailed into the Atlantic, pursued by Nelson's Mediterranean Fleet.
-While Nelson chased Villeneuve around the West Indies without making contact, Collingwood mounted a blockade of Cadiz.
+While Nelson chased Villeneuve around the West Indies without making contact, Collingwood mounted a blockade of Cádiz.
 His squadron was still there in mid-August when Villeneuve appeared off the port with his fleet.
-Possessing too few ships to intercept the combined fleet, Collingwood allowed them to enter Cadiz, and then remounted the blockade.
+Possessing too few ships to intercept the combined fleet, Collingwood allowed them to enter Cádiz, and then remounted the blockade.
 He was reinforced with a number of ships over the next few months, with Nelson taking over command on 28 September.